 Oregano (Origanum vulgare)

 Parsley Leaf or Seed (Petroslinum sativum)

 Wintergreen (Gaultheria fragrantissima)

 According to Robert Tisserand, the camphor content is not high enough to be contraindicated during pregnancy.
 As an extra safety precaution, however, you may choose to avoid Rosemary ct. camphor during pregnancy.
 The camphor in this chemotype is at 21.74%.

 There is a safer Rosemary with a lower camphor content for use.
 It is Rosmarinus officinalis ct. verbenone with camphor at 14.88%.

 Cedarwood (Juniperus virginiana)

-I am putting this information out here for you to make an informed decision for yourself for the honorable mention essential oils.
+I am putting this information out there for you to make an informed decision for yourself for the honorable mention essential oils.

-Most of the formulations I create are for adults.
-I do have kids formulations, which will indicate as "Kid Safe".
+Most of the formulations I create are for adults or children over the age of 10.
+I do have kid's formulations.
+They will indicate as "Kid Safe" along with the ages within the product description on my website.
 Always as a precaution, keep out of the reach of children.
 There are some formulations that could be used on older children.
 Go to the product page to see details on the individual creations pertaining to use on children.